Boil Water Notice Lifted

 What do I need to do when the notice has been lifted?

-When it is no longer necessary to boil the water, the water system officials will notify you that the water is safe for consumption.
-Instructions to discontinue boiling will be issued in the same manner as this notice.
-After an advisory or notice has been lifted (if water contamination did occur), you should flush household pipes, ice makers, water fountains, etc. prior to using for drinking or cooking.
-Flushing simply means letting the water run to ensure that no contaminated water remains in your pipes.
+When it is no longer necessary to boil the water, Austin Water will notify you that the water is safe for consumption.
+You should flush household pipes, ice makers, water fountains, etc. prior to using for drinking or cooking.
+Flushing simply means letting the water run to ensure that there is fresh water flowing through your pipes.
 Follow the following guidelines for flushing: